KDE/krita/3rdparty/README.md

 If you want to create a stripped down version of Krita to distribute, after building everything just copy the makepkg.bat file from the "windows" folder inside krita root source folder to BUILDROOT and run it.

 That will copy the necessary files into the specified folder and leave behind developer related files, so the resulting folder will be a smaller install folder.

-== Common Issues ==

-- On Windows, if you get a 'mspdb140.dll' missing alert window, it means you did not run the bat file.
-Make sure to include the quotes in the command:
-  "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin\amd64\vcvars64.bat"

-- On Windows, if you get an error about Qt5Core.dll missing/not found or nmake exit with an error that mention QT_PLUGIN_PATH, you have to copy a couple of dlls in the Qt build directory, look for the N.B. in the Qt instructions at the start of the Readme.

-- If you receive an error while compiling about "missing QtCore5.cmake", or something similar, check to make sure qmake is in your PATH.
-Restart your command line after any changes are made.